 All parents connected with the school have a right of access to all documentation specifically relating to their child.
 Parents also have the right of access to the following documents:

 1. The School Curriculum

-2. Ofsted reports which refer expressly to the school
+2. Inspection reports which refer expressly to the school

 3. Any syllabuses followed (whether for public examinations or otherwise)